Edit Blog Post

 I even managed to go with the first two together, showing what a special place it must be.
-The island has a long reputation for romance, allure and intrigue which may explain how all this came to pass, despite my only having been married the once.
+The island has a longstanding reputation for romance, allure and intrigue which may explain how all this came to pass, despite my only ever having been married the once.

-The simple answer was a regular Joe with a psychotic barber who’d made the simple decision to team up with a couple of other travellers to cover the cost of car-hire.
+Frankly I was simply a regular Joe with a somewhat psychotic barber who’d made the easy decision to team up with a couple of other travellers to cover the cost of car-hire.
 To the Balinese, though, it seemed to imply that I should be treated with some special level of reverence.

 A few days into our trip we visited Tanah Lot, the stunning west-coast temple which back in the nineties was yet to be overwhelmed by the full crushing clamour of tourist-bus hell.
-Even at sunset the three of us were amongst just a handful of people around, and as a result it wasn’t long before we were accosted by an ardent hawker keen to sell us his cheap trinkets.
-He was a weedy little chap with beady eyes and a fawning manner, which didn’t inspire the greatest of trust.
-As the girls stooped to examine his sparkling wares I caught him casting his eye covetously from one to the other, his fluent spiel coming to an abrupt halt as he suddenly clocked that I was in possession of one lady too many.
+Even at sunset the three of us were amongst just a handful of people around.
+As a result it wasn’t long before we were accosted by an ardent hawker keen to sell us his cheap trinkets, a weedy little chap with beady eyes and a fawning manner, which didn’t inspire the greatest of trust.
+As the girls stooped to examine his sparkling wares he cast his eyes down covetously from one to the other, his fluent spiel coming to an abrupt halt as he suddenly clocked that I was in possession of one lady too many.

 ‘Aaahh...’ he probed with barely contained zeal,’ Which one your wife???’

-Before I could explain we were all just good friends the girls took over, replying loudly, at once, and in unison ‘Both!!!’
+Before I could explain we were all just friends the girls shared one wary glance and replied loudly, at once, and in unison ‘Both!!!’

 This caught our new chum up short and he stepped back for a second eyeing me distrustfully.